MLeidel/myc/README.md

 <a name="substr"></a>
 ### char \*substr (char \*buf, char \*in, int position, int length)
->Returns a substring within a string located by a start position and a length.
+>Copies a substring within a string, located by a start
+position and a length, into a buffer, and returns it.
 Checks boundaries for overflow.

 ```c